nminchow/black-book/README.md

 # Diablo Black Book

-This is a utility bot for Blizzard's _Diablo IV_.
+Black Book is a utility bot for Blizzard's _Diablo IV_.

-With the bot, you can get notified of upcoming helltide and world boss events as well as lookup data on skills and affixes.
+With the bot, you can get notified of upcoming helltide and world boss events, get data on skills and affixes,  and look up data on paragon nodes.
 After adding the bot, use the `/help` command for a list of functions!

 ### [Add Black Book To Your Server](https://discord.com/oauth2/authorize?client_id=1091483908983492639&permissions=377960581696&scope=bot%20applications.commands)